jonathandavidpollock/Deployment/setup.md

 $ cat ~/.ssh/id_rsa.pub
 ```

-Copy the output using `CMD-c`
+Copy the output.
 Go back to your Digital Ocean server setup page, and enter the name of your local machine in the "Enter Name" field.

-Next, use `CMD-v` to paste the public key into the "Public SSH Key" field and hit "CREATE SSH KEY."
+Next, paste the public key into the "Public SSH Key" field and hit "CREATE SSH KEY."

-* Select how many droplets you want and give each server a name
-* Select the server you want to view it's control panel

-### Root Login
+### Login to the Root User of your Web Server
-To login to your server you need two things:
-1. Your server's public IP address
-2. Your password set up in Digital Ocean OR the private key you installed for that server

-Once you have those, in terminal you can run:
+In terminal, run the following command:

+Note: If you have connected your IP address to your domain, you may access your server through the domain instead of the IP address.
+Simply, replace the `<YOUR_IP_ADDRESS>` with you domain below.

 ```
 $ ssh root@<YOUR_IP_ADDRESS>
 ```

-Change or add new passwords wherever you are prompted to with a strong password.
+You will be asked to enter your password.

-### Create a New User
+### Creating another User on our Server
-Root is the Juggernaut of your server and can cause accidental chaos very easily.
-Create a new user that has less destructive powers that you can use more freely.

-If you're currently logged in to your server via root, in terminal run:
+We never use the Root user for anything.
+We use a command called sudo to temporarily give us Root privilages.
+Root can cause a lot of damage.
+Sudo is how we protect ourselves.

+**Note: Sudo stand for Super User Do**

+Let's add a user by using the command below.
+I recommend making the username memorable, like your name.

 ```
-# adduser <USERNAME>
+adduser <USERNAME>
 ```

-Enter a good password for your new user and fill out any prompted fields *if you like.*
+Enter a strong password!
+However, later we will remove password login.

-### Root Privileges
+### Give <USERNAME> Root privilages
-Users who don't have root privileges may be able to use the `sudo` command if they belong to the "sudo" group.
-This command gives that user temporary administrative access over whatever they want to accomplish.

-By now you should be logged in as `root`; in terminal to add the user you created to the "sudo" group run:
+ Let's add <USERNAME> to the "sudo" group by typing the following command in terminal.

 ```
 # usermod -aG sudo <USERNAME>
 ```

 ### Public Key Authentication
-Skip this next step if you already have an SSH key on your server.
-#### Generate a Key Pair

-Open a new terminal window or logout of your server using `logout` and run:
+Logout of your server using the `logout` command and run the following command on your local machine:

 ```
 $ ssh-keygen
 ```

-Hit Enter to save the key into the path `(/Users/<YOUR_USER>/.ssh/id_rsa)`

-Enter a passphrase if you want to.
+Hit Enter to save the key into the path `(/Users/<YOUR_USER>/.ssh/id_rsa)`.
+It will then prompt you for a passphrase.
+If you want more security, create a passphrase.
+However, you will need this passphrase to login to the server every time you want to access it.
-***You will need both the passphrase and the private key to log in to your sever this way***

-#### Copy the Public Key to Your Ubuntu Server
+#### Copy the Public Key from Your Local Machine to Your Web Server

 Open terminal and run the following command.